-Available now to hire - wireless follow focus with focus motor and controller to allow control of prime lenses on your DSLR or other video camera like the Canon C300, Sony FS700, Sony F3 and F5 using a remote control Wi-Fi controller.
+Available to hire - wireless follow focus with focus motor and controller to allow control of prime lenses on your DSLR or other video camera like the Canon C300, Sony FS700, Sony F3 and F5 using a remote control Wi-Fi controller.
 This is the Remote Follow Focus from Redrock with wireless and auto lens calibration system for manual focus lenses like our wide range of Canon EF compatible Nikon 35mm prime lenses, Canon manual focus lenses, Zeiss CP2 or other small Cine lenses.
 The digital torque motor can handle some pretty heavy duty lenses but will struggle on massive PL mount Cine lenses and is not recommended for those.
+For gimbals we recommend the new Redrock Atlas remote follow focus system which has the receiver built-in to the digital torque motor.

 This smart piece of kit allows you to control your camera focus remotely via wireless from up to 300ft (90m) away.
 Ideal for steadicam & Gimbal operations with the focus puller adjusting focus while you work.
 Combine this remote Follow focus system with a zero delay wireless video sender like our Teradek Bolt or Paralinx Ace and you have a great system to use with camera cranes, jibs and in situations where space around the camera is at a premium.
 Pull focus in real time and use hard stops on a wider follow focus dial to give you much finer focus control then you can get with short-throw DSLR lenses.